adityaryan29/Equity-Analysis-Assistant/README.md

 - **Natural Language Query:** Ask questions about stocks and markets in plain English.
 - **Multi-Source Data:** Aggregates and analyzes data from news articles, financial reports, and APIs.
+- **PDF Upload & Analysis:** Upload offline financial reports in PDF format.
+The system process and analyze PDFs, allowing users to query their contents.
+- **Persistent Q&A History:** Each session now tracks your queries and responses, so you can review and revisit previous interactions.
 - **AI-Powered Insights:** Delivers summarized, actionable insights for equities.
 - **Interactive Notebooks:** Leverage Jupyter Notebooks for exploration and visualization.
 - **User-Friendly Interface:** Minimal setup, easy to use for both beginners and experts.

 ---